Motive Analytics Formulas

 Creating a new formula

-1. Log in to the Fleet Dashboard and click Reports in the left-hand side menu.
+1. Log in to the Fleet Dashboard and click Analytics in the left-hand side menu.

-4. Click Add in the Find columns dropdown.
+4. The Custom Answers Builder screen displays.
+Click Add in the Find columns dropdown.

 5. Click Formula.